 Pursuant to Ark.
-Code Ann. § 12-8-210, the Arkansas State Police (ASP) offers healthcare benefits to active, uniformed members and retirees.
-The ASP Human Resource section serves as Plan Administrator.
-A contracted third-party administrator (TPA) is selected each plan year to serve as claims processor.
-The TPA also administers the COBRA Act of 1985 and provides certain actuarial estimates for the plan.
-Healthcare benefits are funded by employer and retired employee contributions and Ark.
-Code Ann. § 27-16-801.
-Ark.
-Code Ann. § 27-16-801 stipulates that for every Arkansas driver's license sold, either \$6 or \$12 of the license fee depending on whether it is a four-year or eight-year license is used to fund the ASP Health Plan.
-The plan is partially self-funded; reinsurance stop loss coverage for aggregate benefit utilization is contracted for each plan year.
+Code Ann. § 12-8-210, the Arkansas State Police (ASP) offers healthcare benefits to active uniformed members and retirees.
+The ASP Administrative Services section serves as Plan Administrator.
+Healthcare benefits are funded by employer and retired employee contributions and Act 1500 of the 2001 Regular Session, 83rd General Assembly.
+Act 1500 stipulates that for every Arkansas driver's license sold, \$12 of the license fee is used to fund the ASP Health Plan.
+The plan is self-funded.
 Plan years cover January 1 through December 31 of any given year.
 Employer contribution rates are set by the ASP with final approval by the ASP Commission.
 The ASP Commission is authorized by Ark.
 Code Ann. § 12-8-210 to direct the plan.
-The current monthly budgeted premium, set on July 1, 2022, is \$928 per budgeted commissioned position.
+The current monthly budgeted premium, set on July 1, 2023, is \$985 per budgeted commissioned position.

 The plan administrator offers the following employee benefits to ASP uniformed employees: a major medical plan that includes prescription drug benefits, a health savings account, and mental health benefits.
-ASP offers a cafeteria plan that includes a flexible medical spending account and a dependent daycare/elder care account.
-In addition, ASP uniformed employees are given the option to participate in a deferred compensation plan.
-A stand-alone vision and dental plan, as well as a comprehensive group term life plan, are available with the employee paying all premiums.
+ASE offers ASP a cafeteria plan that includes a flexible medical spending account and a dependent daycare/elder care account.
+ASP uniformed employees are given the option to participate in a deferred compensation plan.
+A stand-alone vision and dental plan as well as a comprehensive group term life plan are available with the employee paying all premiums.